ldom1/python-template/README.md

 This template uses [Pre-commit](https://pre-commit.com/) to run some checks before commiting the code. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
 The pre-commit hooks are run in the order given, and if any of them fail, the commit is aborted.

+### Github Actions

+This template uses [Github Actions](https://docs.github.com/en/actions) to automate the workflow.
+GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
+Build, test, and deploy your code right from GitHub.
+Make code reviews, branch management, and issue triaging work the way you want.

 ### Linting & Formatting

 #### Flake8